AssemblyLink

 Reindeer heart | Reindeer heart tissue was disrupted in a mortar and pestle laying in liquid nitrogen. | 10min |

-Reindeer Spleen | Reindeer spleen tissue was disrupted in a mortar and pestle laying in liquid nitrogen. | 7.5min |
+Reindeer spleen | Reindeer spleen tissue was disrupted in a mortar and pestle laying in liquid nitrogen. | 7.5min |

 Krill | The small krill sample was disrupted in a mortar and pestle laying in liquid nitrogen. | 7min |